-In August 2014, the former holding company of Beijing Happy Time adopted a share incentive plan, or the 2014 Share Incentive Plan, which allows us to grant share awards of such company to our employees, officers, directors and individual consultants who render services to us.
+In August 2014, Qufenqi Inc., the former holding company of Beijing Happy Time, adopted the 2014 Share Incentive Plan, which allows us to grant share awards of such company to our employees, officers, directors and individual consultants who render services to us.
 The maximum number of shares that may be issued pursuant to all awards under the 2014 plan is 20,843,447 ordinary shares of the former holding company of Beijing Happy Time.
-On various dates from August 2014 to December 2014, 18,373,219 share options were granted to employees and a third-party consultant at exercise prices of RMB0.0 per share, which have vesting periods of four years.
-On various dates in 2015, 2,449,800 share options were granted to employees at exercise prices of RMB0.0 per share, which have vesting periods of four years.
+On various dates from August 2014 to December 2014, 18,373,219 share options were granted to certain of our employees and a third-party consultant at exercise prices of RMB0.0 per share, which have vesting periods of four years.
+On various dates in 2015, 2,449,800 share options were granted to certain of our employees at exercise prices of RMB0.0 per share, which have vesting periods of four years.
 The 2014 Share Incentive Plan was subsequently terminated in 2015.
-For additional information as to our restructuring in 2015, see "Our History and Corporate Structure."